-talmudic-style posts about shiny, sporty, religious and scandalous matters, such as swimming, smart watches, religion, jews, judaism, tanakh, bible, talmud, mishnah, midrash, haggadah, israel, rabbis, anti-semitism; synagogues, prayer, liturgy, siddur; teaneck, scandals, universities; politics, minnesota; terrorism, inventions, google, amazon, kindle, apple, iPad. נושאים: דת, יהודים, יהדות, תנ"ך, מקרא, תלמוד, משנה, מדרש, ישראל, רבנים, אנטישמיות, בתי כנסת, תפילה, סידור
+With posts about swimming, smart watches, religion, jews, judaism, tanakh, bible, talmud, mishnah, midrash, haggadah, israel, rabbis, anti-semitism; synagogues, prayer, liturgy, siddur; teaneck, universities; politics, minnesota; terrorism, inventions, google, amazon, kindle, apple, iPad. נושאים: דת, יהודים, יהדות, תנ"ך, מקרא, תלמוד, משנה, מדרש, ישראל, רבנים, אנטישמיות, בתי כנסת, תפילה, סידור

 JStandard.com: My Talmudic Advice Column for January: Shul Boycott and Carlebach Conundrum

 Dear Rabbi: Your Talmudic Advice Column Published in The Jewish Standard

 Several years ago I attended a Bat Mitzvah at a Conservative synagogue in a Midwestern city.
 I recall witnessing something that has troubled me since that time.
 The principal of the Orthodox day school in the city attended the event but during the service he would not enter and he stood outside of the sanctuary in the hall.
 I found this action discourteous and disrespectful.
 Am I wrong to have been offended?
 Am I wrong to be raising this question after much time has passed?